awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Status`**
 Optional
 The status of the IAM access key that is related to a finding\.
-Valid values are `ACTIVE` and `INACTIVE`\.
+Valid values are `Active` and `Inactive`\.
 **Type:** Enum

 **`UserName`**